 I whispered a small “thank you” myself and jumped over the side into thigh-deep water to wade ashore.
 Had no one been watching, I would have kissed the sand.
 My clothes were covered with the stench of dolphin blood, my stomach sick, and my head pounding from the hot sun and sea sickness.
 Would I do it again?

-All in all, this was one of the most interesting and crazy experiences I have had in Indonesia.
-I still highly recommend seeking this place out if you have a strong stomach and find yourself in this remote part of the world.
-Email me; I can give directions.
+All in all, this was one of the most interesting and scariest experiences I have had in Indonesia.
+I recommend seeking Lamalera out if you have a strong stomach and find yourself in this remote part of the world.

 This is definitely one for the books for me — I will never forget it.
-How many people can say they’ve been whale hunting on a harpoon boat?
+How many people can say they’ve been traditional whale hunting on a harpoon boat, or covered in dolphin blood?

 In case you’re wondering, dolphin and whale both have strong, oily tastes and enough mercury contamination to make you forget who you are for a few hours; nothing like the fish we are used to eating in the West.
 Still, it was delicious.